ZIP Code FAQs

 How many changes are made to ZIP Codes monthly?

 It varies from month to month and from year to year.
 Because of the schedule that the USPS uses to implement ZIP Code changes we see a tendency for some months to consistently have more changes than others.
 ZIP Code changes are reported to us by the USPS in the form of addresses that have new or changed delivery information.
-It is them our job to determine how these changes impact the ZIP Code boundaries.
+It is then our job to determine how these changes impact the ZIP Code boundaries.
 While there are certainly many changes to ZIP Codes at the carrier route level many of these will have no impact on the 5-Digit ZIP Code boundary.

 Where did ZIP Codes come from?